 So, Christmas officially begins in like, August, these days, right?
 Well, maybe that’s a teeny bit of an exaggeration but the Crimbo hullaballoo does start weeks and weeks ahead of the actual day, so isn’t it kind of a shame that Christmas itself is only ONE day?

 Which is why I’m making more and more of a thing of Christmas Eve.
 Sure, I’ll probably still be working in the morning, and am picking my turkey up from Sainsbury’s at 5pm but once that’s out of the way… let the magic begin!

 And I’m not alone in wanting to start the celebrations a bit early: the rise of the Christmas Eve box is unmistakable.
-From the BBC reporting on it as a ‘curious’ new thing in 2016, it’s definitely gone mainstream this year, with retailers like Not On The High Street are selling proper sturdy wooden Christmas Eve-specific boxes for £40.
+From the BBC reporting on it as a ‘curious’ new thing a few years ago, it’s definitely gone mainstream, with retailers like Not On The High Street are selling proper sturdy wooden Christmas Eve-specific boxes for £40.